|

 denials,

-- and later, unwise conception choices.
+and conception

 these four stressors are amplified by

-Once understood and accepted,
+Once understood and accepted, each hazard can be prevented or reduced:

 My research also